Yuhao018/Making-Journal/journal-pages/week-06.md

 ## Technical Skill Building

-The first technical gap I am concerned about is learning how to load and draw GeoJSON world maps in p5. js.
-This is an important step in my project, as maps are the foundational layer for visualizing tourist data.
+The technical gap I am concerned about is learning how to clean the original data.
+I need to change it into a CSV format and upload it in p5.js.

+I need to understand the loop statements, scripts and parameters in p5.js.
+I want to know about variables and how to use them.

 I first downloaded a world map file in GeoJSON format and placed it in my project folder.
 I use the loadJSON() function in p5. js to load files in the preload() function.
 Then, I learned the structure of GeoJSON files and learned how to locate graphic coordinates.